 The Las Vegas Regional Transportation Commission (RTC) sells 2-hour, 24-hour, and 3-day “Strip and All Access” bus passes that allow riders to navigate up and down the Strip and to and from Fremont Street.

 While a longer-term bus pass could be a great opportunity to save money, there are some cons you’ll want to account for before making a purchase decision.

-How Much Does a Bus Pass Cost in Las Vegas?
+How Much Does a Bus Pass Cost?

 Before diving into the pros and cons of the bus in Las Vegas, let’s define how much a bus pass costs.

 - $6 for a 2-hour pass

 With few exceptions, the bus route most Las Vegas tourists look to use with their pass is “The Deuce“, which runs up and down the Strip and goes to Fremont Street.
 There are, however, some pretty distinct “pros” & “cons” to leveraging this particular route.

 You’ll save money: Leveraging the bus is easily the cheapest way to get around Las Vegas.
 Aside from walking, it doesn’t get more budget-friendly.

 Even a 24-hour pass will save you money if you plan to make a round trip between the Strip and Fremont Street, which costs an average of $30 – $35 via ride share.
 Obviously, surge pricing can also affect Uber/Lyft pricing – A downfall the bus doesn’t have.

 Obviously, the 3-day bus pass represents the best value and opportunity to save money, costing just $6.66 per day.